Home BC Ferries in Vancouver

 Vancouver Island & Gulf Islands Ferries

 There are two BC Ferries terminals in the Lower Mainland.
 One is at Tsawwassen and the other is at Horseshoe Bay.
 Ferry departures are usually once every two hours from 7:00 am or so until about 9:00 pm.
 Ferries run hourly in the summer.
-As of the spring of 2023, fares to Victoria are $18.50 one-way for adults, and $63.85 for an average-sized vehicle.
+As of the summer of 2024, fares to Victoria are $19.10 one-way for adults, and $67.40 for an average-sized vehicle.

 Tsawwassen Ferry Terminal

-Ferries from Tsawwassen go to Victoria and Nanaimo on Vancouver Island, as well as to smaller islands including Galiano, Mayne, Pender, Salt Spring and Saturna.
+Ferries from Tsawwassen go to Victoria and Nanaimo on Vancouver Island, as well as to smaller islands including Galiano, Salt Spring, Mayne, Pender and Saturna (the last three of which include Parks Canada parkland within the Southern Gulf Islands National Park Reserve).

 Tsawwassen is the most developed of all of BC Ferries’ terminals, with a selection of shops and food court-style places to eat while waiting for your sailing.